mitigation-controller/mitc/doc/User_Manual.md

 _The MitC software is currently under development and in a pre-release state._

-The Mitigation Controller (MitC) deals with the development of an automated risk-mitigation tool for construction projects, namely the Mitigation Controller (MitC).
-MitC is a state-of-the-art tool that can assist project managers to have a full grip on the progress of their running construction projects.
+The Mitigation Controller (MitC) deals with the development of an automated risk-mitigation tool for construction projects.
+The MitC is a state-of-the-art tool that can assist project managers to have a full grip on the progress of their running construction projects.
 It takes as input a complete project schedule and returns several outputs that help the project manager take actions to prevent potential delays.

 The source code was developed and tested with MATLAB R2019a.